Introducing kids to downhill skiing

 But there are places that rent out equipment, which may be easier if you have only one child or you have one boy and one girl (your son may not want or appreciate pink hand-me-down skis!)

-To get started, kids need skis or a snowboard, boots, bindings, goggles, warm mitts or gloves, snow pants and a warm jacket.
+To get started, kids need skis or a snowboard, boots, bindings, goggles, warm mitts, snow pants and a warm jacket.
 Helmets, while not mandatory, are highly recommended.
 “There are specific helmets just for skiing,” Roy says.
 “It is different than a bike helmet, providing important insulation from the cold.”
 Bindings should also be checked and properly adjusted.
 Beginners do not need ski poles.

 For snowboarding, the highest reported injuries are wrist fractures and sprains, and so the Canadian Paediatric Society recommends wrist guards.